...

 Suboxone Statistics

-MAT programs, including Suboxone clinics and MAT programs, are available across the United States, with varying levels of accessibility in different regions and communities.
+MAT programs, including Suboxone clinics, are available across the United States, with varying levels of accessibility in different regions and communities.
 MAT programs aim to provide treatment for individuals with opioid use disorder.
 However, the involvement of medications in the program requires the monitoring and supervision of addiction treatment professionals.

 2 Million

-Roughly 2 million people aged 12 or older in the US reported using Suboxone or buprenorphine products for non-medical purposes.
+About 2 million people in the US are aged 12 and older.
+They reported using Suboxone or buprenorphine for non-medical reasons.

 Source: NSDUH